-Tenant and other receivables are comprised of amounts due for monthly rents and other charges.
+Tenant and other receivables are comprised of amounts due for monthly rents and other charges less allowance for doubtful accounts.
 The Company periodically performs a detailed review of amounts due from tenants to determine if accounts receivable balances are impaired based on factors affecting the collectability of those balances.
 If a tenant fails to make contractual payments beyond any allowance, the Company may recognize additional bad debt expense in future periods.